 Another opportunity to connect with potential candidates is to attend a career fair.
 Again, this is a great way to build awareness of the opportunities that your company can offer students and recent graduates.
 There are a number of career fairs hosted on or near campus throughout the year.
 Some career fairs are specialized for specific audiences and others are open to all PSU students.
 Click here for information about upcoming career fairs hosted by the Portland State Advising and Career Services office.

 One of the many reasons students choose to attend Portland State University is the strong connection with the local business community.
 As part of that community, we hope you will assist in making our mentor programs a successful way for students to experience that connection.
-Both the undergraduate and graduate mentor programs are designed to provide an opportunity for students to gain clarity on their career goals and develop their own business network through a mentor relationship with a business professional.
-Click here to learn more about becoming a mentor, contact DeAnne Preston at DeAnne.Preston@pdx.edu.
+Our mentor programs are designed to provide an opportunity for students to gain clarity on their career goals and develop their own business network through a mentor relationship with a business professional.
+If you're interested in becoming a mentor, contact DeAnne Preston at DeAnne.Preston@pdx.edu.

 Many business students participate in university chapters of professional business organizations.
 These organizations can provide employers with valuable opportunities to target their outreach efforts to students in a specific area of study.
 Visit the student organization directory for contact information.

-Every School of Business student completes a capstone consulting project in the final terms of the their program.
+Every School of Business undergraduate and graduate student completes a capstone consulting project in the final terms of the their program.
 Click here for more information on how to get your company involved.